Education, health and care needs assessment (EHCna)

 - have not responded to consistent use of strategies and approaches that have been used as part of a graduated approach in school, including those suggested by external professionals

 - require special educational provision which cannot be provided within the resources normally available to mainstream schools and settings - Special educational provision is provision that is different from or additional to that normally available to pupils or students of the same age, which is designed to help children and young people with SEN or disabilities to access the national curriculum at school or to study at college

-A professional can request an EHC needs assessment on behalf of an education setting.
-Where possible, this should be made with your knowledge and agreement.
+Other professionals can also request an EHC needs assessment such as social workers and health practitioners.
+This should be made with your knowledge and agreement.

 As a parent, you also have the right to make a direct request for an assessment to the local authority, as can your child from the end of the school year in which they turn 16 years old.
 It is recommended that you talk to your child’s education setting before asking for an EHC needs assessment, as they should provide essential evidence to support your request.